Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 - PyPI itself is developed on GitHub through another software called [Warehouse](https://github.com/pypa/warehouse)
 - PyPI has a informative [public dashboard](https://p.datadoghq.com/sb/7dc8b3250-85dcf667bd?from_ts=1636972832484&to_ts=1636976432484&live=true) to show its activity
 - Who maintains PyPI and pip?
 A big community!
 For example check out [Donald Stufft](https://twitter.com/dstufft/)
-- A major advantage is the active maintenance of PyPI, which is fueled by a big community.
-PyPI is also on [Twitter](https://twitter.com/PyPI)
+- A major advantage is the active maintenance of PyPI, which is fueled by a big community
+- Not to be confused with **PyPA** which is

 ---